 With a privileged climate that allows playing throughout the whole year and a great diversity of fields, almost four dozen, the region is the paradise of the golfers.
 Most of the fields are set in preserved areas with stunning views.
 They are internationally recognized for the quality of their facilities, in which the architecture is signed by prestigious players and legendary champions such as Sir Henry Cotton, Rocky Roquemore, Arnold Palmer and Ronald Frea.
 In addition to all this, a diverse network of hotels and good accessibility, ranging from direct flights to destinations around the world to the ease of transfers between Faro International Airport and various resorts.
 If you need a transfer, please accept our recommendation for Portugal Airport Transfer company, which allows you to book your transfer directly on their website in the most simple and convenient way.

-A century before Christ, the waters of Monchique were already used to cure the tiredness of body and mind by the Romans, who called it "sacred waters", as evidenced by numerous and important archaeological finds found in the adjacent areas of the Monchique springs. waters of the Serra have been used since the time of the Romans.
-They called them "holy waters."
+A century before Christ, the waters of Monchique were already used to cure the tiredness of the body and the mind by the Romans, who called it "sacred waters", as evidenced by numerous and important archaeological finds found in the adjacent areas of the Monchique springs.

 From the southwest coast near Aljezur to the east end near Vila Real de Santo António are about 200 kilometres of very diverse beaches.
 Most of them have good safety and quality conditions recognized by the blue flag of Europe, with equipment that guarantees sport and fun.
 Many are beautiful sandy beaches that offer idyllic settings for romantic moments, and others are close to nightlife venues, sought after by those who do not give up music and dancing on vacation.
 But there are also almost deserted beaches, where nature is preserved in a practically wild state.